brainandforce/Electrum.jl/CONTRIBUTING.md

 ## Coding style and standards

-The following conventions are maintained throughout Xtal.jl.
+The following conventions are maintained throughout Electrum.jl.

 When in doubt, follow the Julia style guide, located here: https://docs.julialang.org/en/v1/manual/style-guide/

 ### Exceptions to the Julia style guide

-For `Xtal.ABINITHeader` structs, direct field access may be used to assign and retrieve values.
+For `Electrum.ABINITHeader` structs, direct field access may be used to assign and retrieve values.

 Avoid using short-circuit `if` statements - write them out explicitly.
 There are many instances of short-circuited `if` statements throughout the code at this point, and you are welcome to restore